 This article only applies to time series data

-Before you can upload any .geojson or .csv files to our platform, you need to inform the platform about the structure or properties of those files.
+Before you can upload any geometry or measurement files to our platform, you need to inform the platform about the structure or properties of those files.

-For GeoJSON files, you have to define what the properties represent:
+For geometry files, you have to define what the properties represent:

-For CSV files, you have to define what data is contained in the columns:
+For measurement files, you have to define where the properties are located.

 New to data uploads ?
 Follow the tutorial !